Strong Star Ratings and Reviews Are Foundational

 As a best practice, we recommend all businesses respond to 100 percent of negative reviews and, at least, 20 percent of positive reviews.

 Reputation.com conducted research on 1,800 dealerships of a top-three U.S. automotive manufacturer in the U.S. who had an average Reputation Score of under 300.
-We analyzed all sales transactions for these dealerships between October 2015 and March 2016, to correlate the impact of Reputation Score on unit sales volume.
+We analyzed all sales transactions for these dealerships between October 2015 and March 2016.
+This objective was to correlate the impact of Reputation Score on unit sales volume.